halBRY/CS528-Docs/app_usage.md

 ## Basic Controls

+In the CAVE2: Open menu with "O" Button, close with "X" button.
+On desktop: Open menu with right click, close with left click.

 ![The Action Mode Menu](app_2_dpad.png)

 The first major control feature is the **Action Modes**.
 These modes alter the behavior of the d-pad on the CAVE2, or the ZXCV keys on desktop.